Adding Avatar Agents (NPCs)

 | Animations jittery | Frame rate or blending issue | Check animation FPS matches; avoid rapid state changes |

-| Avatar not receiving gaze data | Not registered | Ensure gaze=True in addSceneObject() |
+| Avatar not receiving gaze data | Not registered | Ensure gaze=True in addSceneObject() or check it in the GUI |

 Complete Example Script